GreenleafLab/Brain_ASD/README.md

 # Brain_ASD

-This repo contains scripts for training the neural network models used for prioritizing ASD mutations with the fetal brain ATAC-seq atlas
+This repo contains scripts for training the neural network models used for prioritizing ASD mutations with the fetal brain ATAC-seq atlas.
+Another repo for the raw dataset and single cell analysis used in the manuscript can be found here : https://github.com/GreenleafLab/brainchromatin

 Used to train BPNET models in Trevino et al. 2020